researchstudio-sat/won-transport/README.md

 Code for applying the Web of Needs in the transport domain.

+## Purpose
+Besides the obvious goal of mediating between supply and demand in the transport domain, this project is intended as a showcase for making domain-specific web of needs functionality.

-## Build instrucutions
+## Build instructions

-Make sure you have the `webofneeds` ([Webofneeds on GitHub](https://github.com/researchstudio-sat/webofneeds/)) artifacts in your local repository and then use maven to build this project:
+Make sure you have the `webofneeds` artifacts in your local repository (by locally building the [Webofneeds](https://github.com/researchstudio-sat/webofneeds/) project) and then use maven to build this project:

 ```
 mvn install
 ```